cconsta1/cconsta1.github.io/_pages/talks.md

 ## Talks and Conference Presentations

+### 2022

+- Conference: “**Deploying Machine Learning Models for Forensic Anthropological Applications with Docker and Streamlit**” for “**DockerCon 2022**” at the Docker Conference, Virtual, May 2022

 ### 2020

 - Presentation: “**Open science and FAIR principles**” for “**First NI4OS-Europe capacity-building event for Cyprus**” at the Cyprus Institute, Nicosia, Cyprus, November 2020